01magdalenawild/09-readme-generator-/samples/README.md

 * [Licenses](#licenses)

 ## Description
-Generator was created to using NodeJS, inqurier which aligns with NPM products to generate a professional ReadMe
+Generatr was created using NodeJS, inquirer which aligns with NPM products to geneate a professional ReadMe
 ## Installation
 N/A
 ## Usage